As an Amazon Associate I earn from qualifying purchases. Read the full disclosure here.

 If you can’t get enough Clydesdale goodness from a trip to Grant’s Farm, I highly suggest a road trip to Warm Spring Ranch, the true home of the Budweiser Clydesdales.

-Warm Springs Ranch is the breeding facility for the Budweiser Clydesdale herd, located just outside Columbia, Mo.
-This is where they keep the momma and daddy horses–and the babies!
+Warm Springs Ranch is the breeding and training facility for the Budweiser Clydesdales, located just outside Columbia, Mo.
+This is where they raise the horses, so you’ll see plenty of mares and babies!

-The ranch also has room to host a parade hitch if they need a layover during their travels.
-They keep a few of horse’s luxury trailers here and you can take a peek on your visit.
+They got plenty of room at Warm Springs, so you might catch a traveling parade hitch on a layover during their travels.
+They keep a few of Clydesdales luxury trailers here and you can take a peek on your visit.

-While touring the barn at Warm Springs we got to meet Stan, a five-year-old who’s ready to join a parade hitch soon.
+When we toured the barn at Warm Springs we got to meet Stan, a five-year-old who’s ready to join a parade hitch soon.
 This super star has already been in a commercial!
-He’s in the latest Super Bowl ad somewhere–they used several horses to film it…and they all kinda look alike dontcha know.
+He’s in a Super Bowl ad somewhere–they used several horses to film it…and they all kinda look alike dontcha know.
 I can understand why Stan got the part–he’s a real gentle guy who loves to get his ear scratched.

 Warm Springs Ranch is just outside Columbia, so if you go you should make a day of it.
 Plan to visit a winery and have lunch in town!
 There plenty to do–here’s a link to the Visitor Guide so you can pick out a dining spot and see what else you’ll want to do while you’re in town.